 WHO AM I?

-My name is Ely (pronounced Ellie), and my relationship with web and graphic design extends back to the early playgrounds of GeoCities and Xanga!
+My name is Ely (pronounced Ellie), and my relationship with user experience extends back to the early playgrounds of GeoCities.
 I was born in the Dominican Republic, but grew up in New Jersey in a lively home of five.

-I’m excited to pursue a new career supported by my expanded skill set including audience research, information architecture, and social media strategy.
+Now, I’m excited to pursue a new career supported by my expanded skill set including audience research, information architecture, and user testing methodologies.
 My non-linear path has taught me that there is always a way to achieve a goal, even if it isn’t obvious.